-Applicable to new limited partnershipsCommingled Limited Partnerships sponsored by general partners not already included in CalSTRS' Private Equity portfolio (i.e. applicable to "First Time Limited Partnerships"): The maximum commitment amount shall be the lessor of \$4002% of PE-NAVmillion or 25 percent% of the total amount of the partnership capitalization.
+Applicable to new Commingled Limited Partnerships sponsored by general partners not already included in CalSTRS' Private Equity portfolio (i.e. applicable to "First Time Limited Partnerships"): The maximum commitment amount shall be the lessor of 2% of PE NAV or 25% of the total amount of the partnership capitalization.

-Applicable to limited partnerships sponsored by general partners(s) that are already in the CalSTRS' Private Equity portfolio (i.e. applicable to "Follow-on-Commingled Limited Partnership"): The maximum commitment amount shall be the lessor of \$750 million4% of PE NAV or 25 percent% of the total amount of the partnership capitalization.
+Applicable to Commingled Limited Partnerships sponsored by general partners(s) that are already in the CalSTRS' Private Equity portfolio (i.e. applicable to "Follow-on-Commingled Limited Partnership"): The maximum commitment amount shall be the lessor of 4% of PE NAV or 25% of the total amount of the partnership capitalization.